3 UN peacekeepers die in Mali roadside bomb attack

 Their deaths come just one day before the U.N.
 Security Council is holding a meeting on the mission in Mali, which was the United Nations’ most dangerous even before the French military pulled its remaining troops from the country in August.

-“The modus operandi is new because we have the impression that the device is not only remotely controlled, but that whoever activated it has visual contact with the peacekeepers,” he said.
+“The modus operandi is new because we have the impression that the device is not only remotely controlled, but that whoever activated it has visual contact with the peacekeepers,” the official said.
 “Was this visual contact made through a civilian drone?
 We don’t know at the moment.”

 The attack has not been claimed but bears the hallmarks of armed groups linked to al-Qaida.